>Varketili 3, Rooftop: Zura Jishkariani, I have seen a City

 ‘Pick any passer-by and rejoice that he has inherited an incredible, vast, and utterly useless property: for example, 5,000 square miles in Antarctica, or an old circus elephant, an orphanage in Bombay, or a collection of alchemical manuscripts.
 Later they will realize that even for a few seconds they believed in something extraordinary, and perhaps as a result, they will try to find more interesting, intense forms of existence.’ - Hakim Bey.

+My goal was, on the one hand, to avoid the standard text of advertising- exhortations, superficial and ‘positive’ phrases, on the other hand, I had to avoid problems already familiar to the suburbanites, ‘triggering’ them or aggravating their scars.
 If every city tells a story, if its streets, buildings, parks and junctions tell a story, then our buildings are propositions built with zero aesthetics and minimal functionality.
 In this model, there was no place for the idea of enjoying the simple pleasures of life: walking, playing, spending time in the greenery or poetry.
 And it is interesting that these functions were introduced by the Empire, but the empire is no more, and the thick and inflexible hulls like whales still stand and will probably stand for a long time, and we must somehow learn to live with dignity in these reinforced concrete structures.

 When I started working on the text, I recalled my many years of experience living in the suburbs, daily life among brutal buildings, and I realized that if any text should shine at night on top of the building, it should be at the intersection of surreal insight/pleasant surprise, happy melancholy and adventure.
 It should be a poetic text.
 As brutal and harsh as the suburb is with its reinforced concrete, the two hold so much tenderness, but these feelings cannot escape because the objects around them do not reflect them.
 And if we include a new object in the buildings, it is he who has the opportunity and seems to be tasked with presenting suburban surrealism.
 The suburbs are the most surreal place, those who live there know.

 The sailing of ships in reinforced concrete, the theme of the sea, which is illuminated by letters on top of the building at night - on the one hand, creates a surreal moment (the sirens of ships in Varketili) and with its own dislocation seems to free the space locked inside, offering it to escape the programmed functionality.
 Moreover, it distributes old meanings in other previously unseen layers, arousing imagination, curiosity and sea breeze.
+The sentence is formulated in the form of a question and is aimed not so much at giving an answer (it is difficult to answer such a question), but at stirring up new and foreign or perhaps old and forgotten feelings.

 Zura Jishkariani, a writer and self-proclaimed mayor of Sukhumi, was born in 1985 in Sukhumi.
 He pursued his studies from 2003 to 2006 at Tbilisi State University, focusing on the Faculty of Social Sciences.
 In 2024 he returned to the academia to complete his degree.
 His academic interests revolved around language and its boundaries, viewing language as both a tool for communication and a reflection of past human experiences.